Dheena

-Dheena is a 2001 Indian Tamil-language action drama film written and directed by A. R. Murugadoss in his directorial debut.
-The film stars Ajith Kumar, Suresh Gopi and Laila.
-The music and background score is composed by Yuvan Shankar Raja and cinematography by K. Aravind.
+Dheena is a 2001 Indian Tamil-language action film written and directed by A. R. Murugadoss in his directorial debut.
+It stars Ajith Kumar, Suresh Gopi and Laila in the lead roles.
+The music and background score are composed by Yuvan Shankar Raja and cinematography by K. Aravind.
+The film marked Suresh Gopi's Tamil debut.

 Dheena was released on 14 January 2001 and became a major commercial success.
 It marked the beginning of a new image of Ajith Kumar, that of an action hero, and he earned his nickname, Thala (leader), from this film.

 Plot

 The film starts with the police arresting Aathikesavan's men as suspects for burning Minister Malarvannan's liquor shop.
-Aathi sends Dheenadhayalan aka Dheena, his adopted brother, to attack the false witnesses in this case and bail them out.
+Aathi sends Dheenadhayalan aka Dheena, his adopted brother, to attack the false witnesses in this case and bail his men out.
 This leads to further conflicts between Aathi, Dheena and Malarvannan and Dheena ends up chopping off Malarvannan's hand.

 Meanwhile, Dheena falls in love with a girl named Chitra.
-After a little bit of pursuing and getting to know one another, they fall in love, and even when Chitra learns that Dheena is involved in rowdyism, she stands by her decision to be with him because of Dheena's essential good character.
+After a bit of pursuing and getting to know one another, they fall in love, and even when Chitra learns that Dheena is involved in rowdyism, she stands by her decision to be with him because of Dheena's essentially good character.
 Meanwhile, Dheena learns that Ashok has teased his sister Shanthi and thrashes him.
 A little later, he finds that Ashok has again given a love letter to Shanthi and beats him up, but learns that he is Chitra's brother.
 Chitra tells Dheena that Shanthi is also in love with Ashok.
 Dheena realizes this misunderstanding and agrees to help them get married.
 Finding difficulties in obtaining Aathi's permission, Shanthi elopes with Ashok and gets critically injured in an accident.
 In the hospital, Shanthi asks for Dheena's promise to protect Ashok's family from Aathi before she succumbs to her injuries.